-All our third-party service providers and other entities in the group are required to take appropriate security measures to protect Your Data in accordance with the law and in line with our policies.
+All of our third-party service providers and other entities in the group are required to take appropriate security measures to protect Your Data in accordance with the law and our policies.
 We do not allow our third-party service providers to use Your Data for their own purposes.
 We only permit them to process Your Data for specified purposes and in accordance with our instructions.

 2.9.
 What data security do we have in place?

-We have put in place appropriate security measures to prevent Your Data from being accidentally lost, used or accessed in an unauthorized way, altered or disclosed.
-In addition, we limit access to Your Data to those employees, agents, contractors and other third parties who have a business need-to-know.
+We have put in place appropriate security measures to prevent Your Data from being accidentally lost, used or accessed in an unauthorized way, altered, or improperly disclosed.
+In addition, we limit access to Your Data to those employees, agents, contractors, and other third parties who have a business need-to-know.
 They will only process Your Data on our instructions, and they are subject to a duty of confidentiality.

 2.10.
 How long will we use your data for

+We will retain Your Data for as long as necessary to assess your candidacy for a position with Lattice.
 Please note that, in certain circumstances, we may retain limited information about you for the period of time during which you are able to bring a discrimination claim under your local law.
-We retain the information for that period so that we can show, in the event of a legal claim, that we have not discriminated against candidates on prohibited grounds and that we have conducted the recruitment exercise in a fair and transparent way.
+We retain the information for that period so that we can show, in the event of a legal claim, that we have not discriminated against candidates on prohibited grounds and that we have conducted the recruitment process in a fair and transparent way.
 We will only retain the minimum amount of Personal Data required in these circumstances and will securely delete all other Personal Data that we hold about you.

 3. Additional information for GDPR subjects and California residents